Is Merrill Edge Safe 4-star brokerage rating

 Is Merrill Edge a Scam?

-Merrill Edge is located in the United States and is therefore supervised by multiple American securities agencies.
-Up first is the Securities and Exchange Commission (SEC).
-Merrill’s SEC registration number is 8-7221 for its brokerage services.
-Its SEC number for advisory work is 801-14235.
-Because these two registrations include Merrill Lynch operations, and because they stretch back many years before the firm was purchased by Bank of America, there’s a lot of background in both filings.
+Merrill Edge is based in the United States and is watched by several U.S. securities regulators.
+The main one is the Securities and Exchange Commission (SEC).
+Merrill’s SEC registration number for its brokerage business is 8-7221.
+Its SEC number for investment-advisory services is 801-14235.
+These two registrations cover Merrill Lynch operations and go back many years before Bank of America bought the firm, so there is a long history with both registrations.

 Is Merrill Edge a scam?

-Besides SEC supervision, Merrill Edge is also regulated by FINRA, the Financial Industry Regulatory Authority.
-This adds another layer of safety for Merrill Edge clients.
+Besides the SEC, Merrill Edge is also regulated by FINRA, the Financial Industry Regulatory Authority.
+This gives Merrill Edge customers another layer of protection.
 Merrill’s FINRA registration number is 7691.
-Once again, the history of this registration goes back many decades (to 1959 to be exact), so there’s a lot of information on Merrill Edge’s BrokerCheck profile.
-There are currently 1,466 disclosures on the profile, which really isn’t bad given the long history and the fact that Merrill Lynch activities are included.
+This registration goes back to 1959, so there is a lot of information on Merrill Edge’s BrokerCheck profile.
+There are currently 1,466 disclosures, which is not a lot given the long history and the fact that Merrill Lynch is included.

 Clearing Firm

-Merrill Edge is self-clearing, meaning the company uses an in-house entity for clearing tasks.
-This is Merrill Lynch Professional Clearing Corp.
-It has its own SEC and FINRA registrations.
-They are 8-33359 and 16139, respectively.
+Merrill Edge clears its own trades, which means it uses its own company for clearing.
+This company is Merrill Lynch Professional Clearing Corp.
+It has its own SEC and FINRA registrations: 8-33359 and 16139.

-The clearing branch of Merrill Edge has been running since 1985.
-It is watched by both regulators just like Merrill’s other operations.
-There are far fewer regulator actions on the clearing firm’s BrokerCheck record (only 56).
+The clearing company has been in business since 1985.
+Its work is also watched by both the SEC and FINRA, just like the rest of Merrill.
+There are far fewer regulatory actions on the clearing firm’s BrokerCheck profile (just 56).

 Is Merrill Edge FDIC/SIPC Insured?